 ‘I was his rebound.
 He was my crush.
 When he asked me to go out with him, I agreed in a jiffy.
 Two months into our relationship he and his ex made up.
 He broke off with me over text.
-It has been over six months and I am still reeling under this terrible behaviour’.
+It has been over six months and I am still reeling under this terrible behavior’.
 She wrote to us.

 Whether it was a two-week fling or a mutual breakup, or if it’s that ex who had ghosted you and has re-surfaced for closure, getting contacted by your ex years later will take some time to settle in.
 While you carefully manipulate not to tap on the notification (so that you don’t leave him on ‘seen’), it can throw your whole mojo off-balance.
-If it was a nasty breakup, with cheating thrown in between, if you still have some resentment towards this person, you will have to fight the urge not to use the newest abuse words you have learnt.
+If it was a nasty breakup, with cheating thrown in between, if you still have some resentment towards this person, you will have to fight the urge not to use the newest abuse words you have learned.
 If you have been ghosted and in need of some closure from the ex, you will generally think a lot before replying.

 Maybe you have stalked your ex and it has been extremely painful?
 You are finally at peace but his message has brought back those memories.
-But before you type out on an elaborate text asking for an explanation, pause and think about your life right now.
-Your ex is an ex for a reason and giving them enough attention when your present life is as fulfilling as it can get is like living in Chennai during winter months: sad and soggy.
+But before you type out an elaborate text asking for an explanation, pause and think about your life right now.
+Your ex is an ex for a reason and giving them enough attention when your present life is as fulfilling as it can get is like living in Chennai during the winter months: sad and soggy.
 When an ex contacts you years later, you need to focus on why he or she is your ex first.

 8 Things To Do When Your Ex Contacts You Years Later